Funkeymantic/FunkeySenpai/README.md

 ## Troubleshooting

-- Ensure you have the proper bot permissions (manage roles, send messages, read messages).
+- Ensure you have the correct permissions set for the bot (manage roles, send messages, read messages).
-- Double-check your `.env` file to confirm the tokens and client IDs are correct.
+- Verify that the `.env` file contains valid credentials for both Discord and Twitch.
-- Make sure all dependencies are installed correctly by running:
+- Ensure that all dependencies are installed by running:

    ```bash
    pip install -r requirements.txt
    ```

-If issues persist, feel free to open an issue on GitHub or contact the maintainers.
+If issues persist, feel free to open an issue on GitHub or contact the maintainers for support.